GitGuardian/ggshield/README.md

 Do not forget to add your [GitGuardian API Key](https://dashboard.gitguardian.com/api/v1/auth/user/github_login/authorize?utm_source=github&utm_medium=gg_shield&utm_campaign=shield1) to the `GITGUARDIAN_API_KEY` secret in your project settings.

-# Bitbucket
+## BitBucket

-> ⚠ Bitbucket pipelines do not support commit ranges therefore only your latest commit in a pushed group or in a new branch will be scanned.
+> ⚠ BitBucket pipelines do not support commit ranges therefore only your latest commit in a pushed group or in a new branch will be scanned.

-Configuring a Bitbucket pipeline to use **ggshield** is as simple as adding a step to your project's workflow:
+Configuring a BitBucket pipeline to use **ggshield** is as simple as adding a step to your project's workflow:

 ```yml